Olympics-Chinese tennis player Peng denies making accusation of sexual assault | Sports-Games

 - China

+Peng has not updated her Weibo account since the post was removed.
+'HUGE MISUNDERSTANDING'

-'HUGE MISUNDERSTANDING' Asked about the interview by Reuters on Monday, International Olympic Committee President Thomas Bach said it was up to Peng to communicate her situation.
+Asked about the interview by Reuters on Monday, International Olympic Committee President Thomas Bach said it was up to Peng to communicate her situation.
+"We said what we had to say, the communication is up to her, it is her life, it is her story and this is why the communication is up to her," said Bach, who had dinner with Peng in Beijing on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)